ace-compiler/ace-compiler/README.md

 Reproducing Table 10 presents a significant challenge due to the computational intensity required for artifact evaluation.
 To facilitate this, we have provided a script that generates the table using only 10 images per model.
 On a computing platform equipped with 10 cores (details provided below), completing this process is expected to take approximately 7 hours.
 Please note, however, that the results obtained with this abbreviated method should be considered approximate.
 For those who wish to conduct tests using 1,000 images per model, please be aware that this extended evaluation will take over 140 hours on a 64-core platform.

 *It is important to note that, like existing FHE compilers, the ACE compiler produces accuracy for encrypted inference that is comparable to unencrypted inference.
-Table 10 does not, in itself, represent a contribution to the paper but is included for completeness.
+Table 10 does not, in itself, represent a contribution in this paper but is included for completeness.
 Table 9 simply lists the security parameters used by the ACE compiler.
 The major results of this paper are presented in Figures 5-7, where Figures 6 and 7 compare the ACE compiler with expert hand-tuned implementations in terms of encrypted inference time and memory usage.*

 To facilitate artifact evaluation, we provide detailed steps, environment setup, and execution guidelines to ensure that the findings of our research can be independently verified.